 The table below provides the attendance of the Audit Committee members:

-d) The Audit Committee invites such of the executives as it considers appropriatei.e. the head of the finance (CFO) representatives of the Statutory Auditors etc. toattend the Committee's meetings.
+The Audit Committee invites such of the executives as it considers appropriatei.e. the head of the finance (CFO) representatives of the Statutory Auditors etc. toattend the Committee's meetings.
 The Company Secretary of the Company acts as theSecretary to the Audit Committee.

 II.
-Stakeholders Relationship Committee:
+Stakeholders' Relationship Committee:

-The Stakeholders Relationship Committee is entrusted with the responsibility ofaddressing the shareholders/ investors complaints with respect to transfertransmission of shares duplicate issuance of share certificate non-receipt of Annual Reportnon-receipt of dividend etc. This committee overlooks the performance of the Registrar andShare Transfer Agent and to recommend measures for overall improvement in the Quality ofInvestor services.
+The Stakeholders Relationship Committee is entrusted with the responsibility ofaddressing the shareholders'/ investors' complaints with respect to transfer transmissionof shares issuance of duplicate share certificate non-receipt of Annual Reportnon-receipt of dividend etc. This committee overlooks the performance of the Registrar andShare Transfer Agent and to recommend measures for overall improvement in the Quality ofInvestor services.
 The Company has always valued its customer relationships.

 Constitution of the Committee is as under:

 b.)
-Terms of reference of the Stakeholders Relationship Committee are broadly asunder-
+Terms of reference of the Stakeholders' Relationship Committee are broadly asunder-

 d.)
 Details of Complaints:

-No. of Complaints received and solved during the year-Q1- 1 Q2- Nil Q3- NilQ4- Nil
+No. of Complaints received and solved during the year-Q1- Nil Q2- Nil Q3- NilQ4- Nil